Seed Funding Research Program Grant Awards

-The sixth round of Duncan Family Institute Seed Funding Research Program awards have been completed.
-These awards will provide funding at $50,000 per year for two years for a total of $100,000 to support research in the broad topic of cancer prevention and risk assessment in order to allow faculty to obtain preliminary data to improve competitiveness of cancer prevention and risk assessment research grant proposals submitted to external agencies.
+The eleventh round of Duncan Family Institute Seed Funding Research Program awards have been completed.
+These awards will provide funding up to $50,000 per year for two years for a total of $100,000 to support research in the broad topic of cancer prevention and risk assessment in order to allow faculty to obtain preliminary data to improve competitiveness of cancer prevention and risk assessment research grant proposals submitted to external agencies.

 Research Video Gallery

 Cancer Prevention and Population Sciences Faculty in the News